hantsy/angular-spring-websocket-sample/GUIDE.md

 Here we initialize a WebSocket connection in the `ngOnInit` method,  and listen the `onmessage` to receive a message from the server side.
 And in the `addMessage` method it calls `WebSocket.send` to send messages to the server side.

-> More info about the WebSocket API,  please go to  [MDN WebSocket page](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).
+> More info about the details of  WebSocket API,  please go to  [MDN WebSocket page](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).

 Let's  move to the  `AppComponent` template file, `app.component.html`.